foxhound-tech-us/terraform-module-template/README.md

 - Checkov to check for baseline compliance of HCL code
 - Dependabot for Github Actions
 - Semantic Versioning of releases
+  - PRs are checked to ensure their name matches Conventional Commit style

 ## Semantic Versioning